 This matters because: Your job prospects are often only as strong as your network.
 Attending App Academy not only immediately increases the volume of your network, but the quality of it as well.
 Since 2016, more App Academy grads have been hired as software engineers at Google than UC Berkeley (ranked by U.S. News and World Report as the #1 graduate Computer Science program).
 A large alumni network means more job referrals, giving you priority in the application process.
 It also means companies will be more familiar with the caliber of education from that program, so there’s less of a requirement to sell what you’ve learned.
 Attending a newer program, without a strong alumni network will significantly increase time to job, salary, and the tier of company willing to hire you.

 This matters because: The best bootcamp graduates command the highest salaries, and App Academy alums have been verified to make the highest starting salaries of any program.
 This data point speaks to the quality of the curriculum at App Academy, which has been crafted over six years and influenced by the biggest names in tech.
 It’s important to note that the majority of App Academy students seek jobs in San Francisco and New York, where salaries are higher than national averages.
-That being said, although Lambda School has students nationwide, the majority reside in California, New York and major metropolitan cities and therefore the salary gap is still quite large.
+That being said, although Lambda School has students nationwide, the majority appear to reside in major metropolitan areas and therefore the salary gap is still quite large.
 Another important factor is that figures for Lambda School come from small sample sizes compared to App Academy, therefore the likelihood you actually earn the promoted median starting salaries is significantly higher at App Academy.

 This matters because: A large network of hiring partners is important not only because it means you’re more likely to get hired out of the bootcamp, but it also means you have a lot more options to choose from.
 Whether you’re interested in joining a 1,000+ person company with clear structure, or a new startup with a smaller team, you have that choice available to you.
 The same goes for the industry the company is in as well.
 With over 900 hiring partners, you immediately gain an advantage with over 11 times the opportunities of getting hired out of App Academy as opposed to Lambda School.
 Alumni working at these partner companies are also a huge asset to new grads as they can offer advice and guidance to help you throughout your job search process.